ChimeHQ/SwiftTreeSitter/README.md

 #### make a .pc

-This is useful when using SPM, but could be skipped if you are building/linking with another mechansim.
+This is useful when using SPM, but could be skipped if you are building/linking with another mechanism.

 There's a [template](tree-sitter-LANGUAGE.pc) file for that as well.
 Remember to fill in `VERSION` and `language` as needed.